What does Galatians 5:19 mean?

 The first thing to note about our passage is the distinction between works, v.
 19, and fruit, v.
 22.

 Works are a product of the flesh and are never acceptable to God to earn your salvation.
+Our problem as human beings is that we lack righteousness.

-Fruit is a product of the indwelling Holy Spirit and is one evidence you are born again.
-If your life doesn't exhibit some of the fruit of the Spirit, you need to examine whether you're just a religious lost person or a backslidden saved person.
+justification by faith.Fruit is a product of the indwelling Holy Spirit and is one evidence you are born again.
+If your life doesn't exhibit the fruit of the Spirit, you need to examine whether you're just a religious lost person or a backslidden saved person.

 Have you taken the Good Person Test and watched the short video to help determine if you are saved or lost?The term

 "flesh" refers not just to the body but also to the old nature, the part of us that is not saved or born again.
+When you trusted Jesus Christ, (1) your

 soul got saved, Romans 10:13, (2) your

-spirit got born again, John 3:3-8, and (3) nothing happened to your
+spirit got born again, John 3:3-8, and (3) but your

 Lust Gets - Love Gives

-If you are saved, you already have the power to walk in the Spirit (which means to obey God's Holy Spirit).
-The real issue is, Do you have the desire to walk in the Spirit, to obey the Spirit instead of the flesh?
+If you are saved, you already have the power of God to walk in the Spirit (which means to obey God's Holy Spirit).
+The real issue is, Do you desire to walk in the Spirit, to obey the Spirit instead of the flesh?
 You are either God's servant, obedient to the Holy Spirit or you are a servant of your old nature, obedient to the flesh, Romans 6:16.

 1. Adultery - from the Greek word, moicheia, occurs 4 times in the New Testament.

 It means sexual relations with someone to whom you are not married and is generally translated, adultery, a married person stepping outside the marriage for sex, thus breaking the marriage vow, Matthew 15:19, Mark 7:21, John 8:3, Galatians 5:19.
+Jesus taught that you can commit adultery without ever having sex.
+If you lust after someone in your heart, according to Jesus, that is adultery, Matthew 5:27-28

 2. Fornication - from the Greek word, porneia, occurs 26 times in the New Testament.

-Porneia carries a broader meaning than moicheia, referring to almost any kind of sexual sin.
-It is often translated, fornication yet includes adultery, Matthew 5:32.
-The sin of fornication also includes shrine prostitution, Acts 15:29 & Revelation 2:21, 9:21, street prostitution, 1 Corinthians 6:13, sexual intercourse by single people outside the bounds of a committed partnership, 1 Corinthians 7:2, and spiritual fornication or worshiping false gods, Revelation 17:2, 4, 18:3, 19:2
+The sin of fornication in the Bible often indicates shrine prostitution, Acts 15:29 & Revelation 2:21, 9:21.
+It can also include street prostitution, 1 Corinthians 6:13, sexual intercourse by single people outside the bounds of a committed partnership, 1 Corinthians 7:2, and spiritual fornication or worshiping false gods, Revelation 17:2, 4, 18:3, 19:2

 Romans 1:24 uses akatharsia to describe idol worshipers or shrine prostitutes who dishonor their own bodies between themselves.
-Paul repeats the Greek word akatharsia in Romans 6:19, probably describing shrine prostitutes who got saved.
+Paul repeats the Greek word akatharsia in Romans 6:19, describing shrine prostitutes who got saved.
 He encourages them to yield their bodies to God's service with the same enthusiasm they yielded their bodies to serving the fertility goddess.

 4. Lasciviousness - from the Greek word, aselgia, occurs 9 times in the New Testament.